 Lower Brule Man Sentenced for Abusive Sexual Contact

-United States Attorney Ron Parsons announced that a Lower Brule, South Dakota, man convicted of Abusive Sexual Contact of a Person incapable of Consent was sentenced on October 29, 2018, by U.S. District Judge Roberto A. Lange.
+United States Attorney Dennis Holmes announced that a Lower Brule, South Dakota, man convicted of two counts of Abusive Sexual Contact was sentenced on February 14, 2022, by Chief Judge Roberto A. Lange, U.S. District Court.

-Bates Hood, Jr., age 41, was sentenced to 36 months in federal prison, followed by 5 years of supervised release, and a special assessment to the Federal Crime Victims Fund in the amount of $100.
+Benjamin Joseph Grassrope, age 33, was sentenced to 96 months in federal prison, followed by seven years of supervised release, and a special assessment to the Federal Crime Victims Fund in the amount of $200.

-This case was investigated by the Federal Bureau of Investigation and the Bureau of Indian Affairs, Lower Brule Agency.
+This case was investigated by the Federal Bureau of Investigation.
 Assistant U.S. Attorney Troy R. Morley prosecuted the case.